MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/lcs-solutions/methodologies-lcs-solutions.md

 [!include[banner](../includes/banner.md)]

-This topic explains how to create and modify methodologies.
+This topic explains how to create and modify methodologies in Lifecycle Services (LCS).
 It also provides information about the requirements for methodologies.

 Methodology requirements
 ------------------------